Emergency Student Loans and How to Get Them

 Alternatives to Emergency Student Loans

-If you’ve tried to get emergency loans for students from your college, area nonprofits, and government agencies but still need help, another option is to apply for federal or private student loans.
+Suppose you’ve tried to get emergency loans for students from your college, area nonprofits, and government agencies but still need help.
+In that case, another option is to apply for federal or private student loans.

 Federal Loans

-Federal loans don’t require credit checks for undergraduate borrowers, and you can use the money you receive for your tuition as well as living expenses.
+Federal loans don’t require credit checks for undergraduate borrowers; you can use the money you receive for your tuition and living expenses.
 The standard repayment term on federal loans is ten years, but some borrowers can qualify for income-driven repayment plans that offer terms as long as 25 years.
-You will need to submit your FAFSA to be eligible, and it is a good idea to complete FAFSA early to maximize the benefits available to you when looking for emergency aid for college students.
+You will need to submit your FAFSA to be eligible, and it is a good idea to complete your FAFSA early to maximize the benefits available to you when looking for emergency aid for college students.

 Private Student Loans

 Another option is to apply for private student loans.
 Unlike federal loans, which have borrower limits for undergraduate students, private lenders usually allow you to borrow up to the total cost of attendance.
-Depending on the lender, you may be able to take advantage of quick student loan disbursement and use the money to pay for your emergency expenses.
+Depending on the lender, you can take advantage of quick student loan disbursement and use the money to pay for your emergency expenses.

-If you decide to apply with a private lender for emergency student loans, you can get a quote without affecting your credit score with ELFI’s Find My Rate tool.*
+If you apply with a private lender for emergency student loans, you can get a quote without affecting your credit score with ELFI’s Find My Rate tool.

 Look for Additional Grants and Scholarships

-If you find yourself in need of emergency loans for college students, grants and scholarships could actually be a better solution to solve your cash flow issues since the money doesn’t have to be paid back.
-Since your credit and income don’t matter for scholarships, these are also a great option for anyone looking for emergency student loans with no cosigner required.
+If you need emergency loans for college students, grants and scholarships could be a better solution to your cash flow issues since the money doesn’t have to be paid back.
+Since your credit and income don’t matter for scholarships, these are also an excellent option for anyone looking for emergency student loans with no cosigner required.

 Tuition Payment Extension

 If you are worried about not being able to make your tuition payment on time, your school may be willing to work with you to provide an extension or determine a payment plan that works.
-You should check with your school’s financial aid office to find out what options you have.
-It’s best to act early, so you have time to work something out before a tuition payment is missed.
+You should check with your school’s financial aid office for options.
+It is best to act early so you can work something out before missing a tuition payment.